Health & Benefits

 Who is eligible for SSI?

-Supplemental Security Income (SSI) is a financial assistance program for anyone who has:
+Supplemental Security Income (SSI) is a federal financial assistance program for anyone who has limited income and limited resources.
+The person must also be:

 • Disabled,